 In this post, I’ll do my best to make this complex topic easier to understand.
-My hope is that if the science behind Intermittent fasting makes sense – it will be easier to follow a fasting program as a way to improve your health.
+My hope is that if the science behind Intermittent fasting makes sense – it will be easier to begin and follow a fasting program as a way to improve your health.

 Let’s start with an overview.